ausilianapoli/Ordering-System-of-Fast-Food/README.md

 In the repository there are SQL scripts for database's structure and sample data, and documentantion (it includes E-R Diagrams).
 It is used MySQL.
 The language is Italian.

+### Update 20 september 2019
+The php management through website is added for this database.